Quick Links: | Beginning Class | | Continuing Class | | Advanced Class | | Private Instruction | | Skype Lessons | | Workshops |

 Advanced Classes

-Advanced classes are being taught on Sunday mornings as semi-private lessons and focus on the martial aspects of taiji.
+Advanced classes are being taught on Saturday mornings as semi-private lessons and focus on the martial aspects of taiji.
 Here we play with our gong and test ourselves to see if we can use it to do real work (in the physics sense – moving mass with power and efficiency).
 A millennium before the Confucian scholar Wu Yuxiang became Yang Luchan’s student and produced the “classical” poems that were so effective in marketing martial art brands to the educated public, the internal marital arts of China were created by the soldier/warrior and farmer class – efficiency of force expression for the purpose of doing real work in the world was their primary goal.

 Personal Instruction